getlarge/ticketing/README.md

 # Ticketing

 This is a remix of the app built in the course [microservices with node.js and react](https://www.udemy.com/course/microservices-with-node-js-and-react/) starting at chapter 5.
-Code source for the course can be found [here](https://github.com/chesterheng/microservices-node-react).
+Source code for the course can be found [here](https://github.com/StephenGrider/ticketing).

 This repository shows